Damp and mould policy

 1.3.3 A safe and healthy internal environment is provided to all residents.

 1.3.5 Residents have access to and/or are provided with comprehensive advice and guidance on managing and controlling damp and mould.
+This includes making residents aware of the health hazards associated with damp and mould and signposting them to professional medical help if they have concerns that their health may be at risk.

 1.3.6 Leeds City Council is complying with statutory requirements and best practice.